 - Include your story title and name/pseudonym at the top of the first page of your manuscript.
 Do not use headers and footers or include page numbers.

 - use Times New Roman, font size 12, 1.5 spacing

 - paragraphs should be indented – use the Format > Paragraph menu options for this, rather than indenting manually with tabs or spaces

 - likewise, do not put spaces between paragraphs as these will be timely to delete later and we may need to ask you to resubmit

 - indicate section breaks with a centralised *

 - In terms of punctuation and grammar, please adhere to the following:

 - use single quote marks (if you want to be really helpful, make sure they are ‘curly’ rather than straight)

 - use British English spellings (colour, defence, centre; also -ise endings, as in realise)

 - only put one space after a full stop, and none at the start or end of a paragraph

 - use em-dashes to indicate a breath or pause – like that

-- do not use dots for abbreviations (Dr, TS Elliot, HSBC)
+- do not use dots for abbreviations (Dr, TS Eliot, HSBC)

 - no superscript formatting (29th September, 1st prize)

 - Swear words and intimate scenes are allowed, but nothing excessive or too explicit.

 - Submissions may require light editing, but should be substantially ready for publication.
 We will send authors a proof copy to approve.
 The editors’ decisions are final.